 Out of our review and previous policy consultations, some questions around the accessibility of the registered design rights system remain open.

 Throughout the review, many in the design community expressed that the linear registration process is not compatible with how they design, which involves rounds of iteration over time.
 We are exploring ways to refine the process to better support designers who work this way and increase confidence in how designs are protected throughout their lifecycle.

 We are also continuing to explore whether and how the design rights system could accommodate non-physical or “virtual” products and parts of products, and how best to address issues with the two-step process for securing design right protection, including confusion and uncertainty about its terminology and the process itself.

-The Bill will clarify and simplify the designs system and provide more flexibility for designers, with a key reform of a new grace period for design applications.
-This will protect designers who publish their design before applying for protection, either accidentally or because they did not know that they needed to apply for protection first.
+These changes protect designers who publish their design before filing for protection, either accidentally or because they did not know that they needed to file for protection first.

 Education and awareness activities